Table of Contents

 How to Treat Hypothermia

 Hypothermia is the loss of body heat faster than it can be produced, leading to a dangerously low body temperature.
 To treat hypothermia, hikers need to remove any wet clothing and wrap the person in dry, warm clothing or blankets to retain their body heat.
 It’s also important to offer warm fluids to the person to help raise their body temperature.
+In the UK hills, moving the person out of the wind or into a group shelter is the first priority, as wind rapidly strips body heat from wet clothing.

 How to Treat Heat Stroke